 I’m a huge ramen nerd in general and when I used to work as a dental technician back in the day I had a nice bowl of instant ramen each morning.
 For breakfast.
 Not the most healthy choice but I just had that insane instant ramen craving at that time.
 So when I read the review I just thought that it would be a nice surprise especially because my girl just discovered instant ramen for herself and it’s never too late to educate yourself in the vast world of instant noodles.

-Japan Crate is offering four different boxes you can subscribe to: Umai Crate (filled with instant ramen), a box with cute Japanese merchandise, one with Japanese beauty products (great idea because many of their stuff is pretty sought after in Europe) and their core business – the candy box.
-Tony Hawk is actually selecting the September 17 contents.
-Not the most obvious choice but he really is a likeable guy.
+Japan Crate is offering four different boxes you can subscribe to: Umai Crate (filled with instant ramen), a box with cute Japanese merchandise, one with Japanese beauty products (great idea because much of their stuff is pretty sought after in Europe), and their core business – the candy box.
+Tony Hawk is actually selecting the September 17 content.
+Not the most obvious choice but he really is a likable guy.

 Each box contains 7-8 noodle packages and a small mystery gift.
-There is also a little “booklet” included which leaves a few notes to each ramen.
-Of course you pay a premium for these noodles but you pay more for the whole excitement of receiving a very nice looking box from Japan with some mystery content.
-In my first order there was some nice Yakisoba included which even had a small amount of Japanese mayonnaise inside.
+There is also a little “booklet” included which leaves a few notes on each ramen.
+Of course, you pay a premium for these noodles but you pay more for the whole excitement of receiving a very nice-looking box from Japan with some mystery content.
+In my first order, there was some nice Yakisoba included which even had a small amount of Japanese mayonnaise inside.

 Like always, I did some pictures for you guys so you can share my excitement.
 Will I order again?
 Most definitely.
 I’m not quite sure if I’ll go for a subscription because, yeah, the box is not cheap after all.
 But a nice instant ramen treat from time to time sounds nice.